111 West 57th Street: Completion

-The facade of the tower was being completed by September 2020.
-The exterior hoist was being disassembled from the facade by March 2021, as the tower approached completion.
-In May 2021, Todd Morley said he would construct the world's largest non-fungible token museum at 111 West 57th Street.
-According to Morley, his blockchain company Overline would use the top of the building as an antenna.
-Corcoran Group replaced Douglas Elliman as the building's brokerage in February 2022, and the podium was being completed by that March.
+In May 2021, Todd Morley proposed constructing a non-fungible token museum at 111 West 57th Street, which would have used the top of the building as an antenna.
+In addition, the developer Steve Witkoff was hired as a consultant during the building's completion.
+By then, Stern and Maloney planned to complete the interior in stages, prioritizing the completion of apartments for which sales contracts were being signed.
+Corcoran Group was reinstated as the building's broker in February 2022, and the podium was being completed by that March.
 By the next month, workers had installed the final elements of the facade, and the first condominium sales were being finalized.
 By May 2022, nearly half of the condominiums had been sold.
+The interiors were completed in November 2022, and all construction was finished by the end of the year.